-New is out and old is in.
+New is out and old is in!
+I really like the weathered look.
+The grain comes through and you can see the heart of your wood.
 Manufactured wood from the hardware store is easy to find and inexpensive to buy, but it doesn’t have quite the character as aged wood does.
 Turns out, you can have the best of both worlds by making any basic manufactured wood look reclaimed.
 There are several ways to achieve the beautiful weathered wood look, here are 8 techniques that deliver the best results.

 This is probably the most popular, and the most obvious way to distress wood.
 Using any type of wood stain select two colors, one light and one dark.
 Start with the lighter color, and then wipe it off, and add a little dark color on top.
 Wipe it down again and you’re done.